How to Make The Most of Your Web Hosting Bandwidth

 Limit the Number of Ads

-For those of you have websites that monetize via display ads, there’s obviously a benefit to having multiple ad units on each page.
+For those of you who have websites that monetize via display ads, there’s obviously a benefit to having multiple ad units on each page.
 But there are drawbacks as well; ad units can increase the page load time substantially, especially if they’re complex and large and drastically degrade website performance.
 In general, there will be a strong negative correlation between the number of ads (and ad networks) used on a site and the speed of that site.
 The more ads that you display on a single page, the longer it will take to load.
 Affiliate code, even just those few additional lines of script drive bounce rates, take up valuable memory space in the hosting environment and require additional processing cycles in delivering the content to end-users.

 But this trade-off is avoidable; it’s possible to serve multiple ads on a page without sacrificing the user experience (and ultimately page views and ad impressions) in the process.
 Nevertheless, online advertisement is the primary source of income for many online businesses; an optimal website advertisement model goes a long way in increasing website revenue while minimizing the cost of latency and page load delays.